jasonhemann/21FA-CS3800/_drafts/homework4.md

 Figure 1.48 from the textbook should be helpful here.

 **NOTE**: When combining NFAs **be careful with duplicate state names**.
 Since the given files may use the same state names, it may be a good idea to first rename them to something unique.
+Notice also how the JFLAP format distinguishes $\epsilon$ transitions from transitions on symbols of the alphabet.

 ## 2. Kleene Star